 Irritable Bowel Syndrome (IBS)

-As people age, pressure within the colon causes bulging sacs of tissue that push out from the colon walls (one sac is a diverticulum, and more than one are diverticula).
+As people age, the pressure within the colon causes bulging sacs of tissue that push out from the colon walls (one sac is a diverticulum, and more than one are diverticula).
 These sacs are most common near the end of the colon called the sigmoid colon.
 The condition of having diverticula in the colon is called diverticulosis, which may have few or no symptoms.
 If a diverticulum becomes infected or inflamed, it is called diverticulitis.

 Celiac disease is an inherited disorder that causes damage to the small intestine and interferes with the absorption of nutrients.
 People who have celiac disease cannot tolerate gluten, a protein found in cereal grains such as wheat, rye and barley.